Tonis81/fedfer.github.io/index.md

 ## About
 I'm a third year PhD candidate in Statistics at [Duke University](http://stat.duke.edu), North Carolina.
 Previously, I obtained a Bachelor degree in ["Economics and Finance"](http://corsi.unibo.it/1cycle/EconomicsFinance/Pages/default.aspx) at Università degli studi di Bologna (the oldest in the world!).
 I continued my studies in Turin where I received a master's degree in ["Stochastics and Data Science"](http://www.master-sds.unito.it/do/home.pl) at the University of Turin and in parallel a master in "Statistics and Applied Mathematics" at [Collegio Carlo Alberto](http://carloalberto.org).
 In the meanwhile, I did an exchange period at the University of Lund, Sweden.

-Free time climbing
+In my free time climbing [map](https://github.com/fedfer/climbing/climbing.html)

 ## Interests and Research
 My research interests include Bayesian Modeling, Bayesian Nonparametric, Bayesian Factor regression, Hierarchical Models, Scalable Algorithms for Bayesian Models, Spatial models.

 I'm also working on estimation of statistical interactions in the small n large p paradigm together with my supervisor [David B. Dunson](https://www2.stat.duke.edu/~dunson/).
-This is my [poster](/poster_federico.pdf) at ISBA 2018!

 For my master thesis I worked on a Bayesian nonparametric approach to Species Discovery with my supervisor [Stefano Favaro](http://www.carloalberto.org/people/faculty/fellows/favaro/) and [Federico Camerlenghi](http://www-dimat.unipv.it/~camerlenghi/).
 We are currently trying to apply Multi-armed bandits to iterative experimental design in multi-tissue single-cell RNA-seq data together with [Bianca Dumitrascu](https://b2du.github.io/).

 ### Pubblications and Preprints

 * **Ferrari, F.**  * , Dunson, D. B. (2019). *Bayesian Factor Analysis for Inference on Interactions.* [arXiv preprint arXiv:1904.11603](arXiv preprint arXiv:1904.11603).
-* Camerlenghi, F., Dumitrascu, B., **Ferrari, F.**, Engelhardt, B. E., Favaro, S. (2019) *Nonparametric Bayesian Multi-Armed Bandits for Single Cell Experiment Design *. _submitted_
+* Camerlenghi, F.* , Dumitrascu, B.*, **Ferrari, F.** * , Engelhardt, B. E., Favaro, S. (2019) *Nonparametric Bayesian Multi-Armed Bandits for Single Cell Experiment Design *. _submitted_

 ### Working Papers

+* **Ferrari, F.** * , Dunson, D. B. *Identifying main effects and interactions among exposures using Gaussian processes.*
+* **Ferrari, F.** *, Wong, U. *P-nDCG: a new learning-to-rank metric for large lists of imbalanced binary data.*
+* Poworoznek, E.*, **Ferrari, F.**, Dunson, D. B. *Bayesian semi-parametric factor modelling with the factoR package for R.*

 ## TA and Tutoring
 * STA101: Data Analysis and Statistical Inference (Summer 2019)